jacoblockett/flex-parse/README.md

 - [x] ~~onText (event fired when a text node is about to be pushed)~~
 - [ ] parseChildrenAsText (a list of case-sensitive element tag names that will not have its children parsed as anything more than text. useful for script tags in html, etc.)
 - [ ] parseAttributes (parses attributes into normalized js values, such as boolean attributes, numbers, dates, etc.)

+### 🛣️ Roadmap to v1

+This list isn't exhaustive and will likely be added to.
+These are some of the things required in order to satisfy a version 1 release that I haven't yet had the chance to implement parsing logic for yet:

+- [ ] CDATA
+- [ ] HTML tags that imply closure without needing an explicit closing tag
+- [ ] HTML foreign context elements
+- [ ] Pi elements
+- [ ] Namespaces

 ---